 - Tuesday 26 July - Castle Bromwich, Fordbridge, Chelmsley Wood, Marston Green, Hampton in Arden, Meriden, Berkswell, Balsall Common, Knowle, Dorridge, Cheswick Green, Hockley Heath, Dickens Heath, Shirley, and Solihull

-- Wednesday 27 & Thursday 28 July – Birmingham (full route through the host city will be announced in due course)
+- Wednesday 27 & Thursday 28 July – Birmingham full route here

 What will happen as the Queen’s Baton Relay travels through the West Midlands?